Visit London with Kids

 So back to the what not to do with kids in London.

-I hate to be a downer when it comes to fun things to do and this place certainly has the ingredients for a great day out.
-Unfortunately, there was just too much wrong to make it enjoyable – especially for parents!
+I hate to be a downer because this place certainly has the ingredients for a great day out.
+Unfortunately, there was just too much wrong to make it enjoyable.

 For those of you not aware of the Kidzania franchise, they are ‘kid cities’ where kids enter with a boarding pass into a land where they can role play a large number of professions all while earning money to be spent at the end of the day.
 It is becoming hugely popular, is located in numerous big cities throughout the World and something we had been looking forward to visiting with the kids after hearing some great reviews.